openfaas/openfaas.github.io/_posts/2021-09-16-openfaas-linode.md

 [Linode](https://www.linode.com/openfaas) reminds me of other developer clouds, but the marketing team told me that they see their platform being used for multi-cloud deployments.
 That would mean that a company may deploy both to AWS and Linode, or GCP and Linode.
 I found their UI easy to use and fast to provision a Kubernetes cluster with K3s.
 They also have a managed Kubernetes service called LKE which you could try in a similar way for a multi-node cluster and a managed control-plane.

+Disclosure: Linode sponsored the OpenFaaS homepage for 6 months.
+Other cloud providers are available.

 ### Getting in touch and supporting our work

 Do you have questions, comments or suggestions?
 Why not [join us in the OpenFaaS Slack community](https://slack.openfaas.io)?